Disclosure: this article contains affiliate links. If you buy through them, AliCoinsDeals may earn a commission at no extra cost to you.

 How Do AliExpress Shipping Methods Compare?

 AliExpress isn’t one courier.
 It’s a marketplace that offers several shipping programs, each with its own speed and price profile, and the options you see depend on the seller and your location.
-The table below compares the main methods using broad relative terms, because exact transit times shift constantly by country and season.
+Here is how the main methods compare on time and cost.

 Choice and AliExpress Standard Shipping